Worldnet Television and Film Service: History

-Between 1993 and 1997, under the leadership of Clinton appointee Charles Fox, Worldnet’s audience expanded from less than 300 to 1400 broadcast and cable outlets in Africa, the Americas, Europe, and the Middle East.
+Between 1993 and 1997, under the leadership of Clinton appointee Charles Fox, Worldnet's audience expanded from less than 300 to 1400 broadcast and cable outlets in Africa, the Americas, Europe, and the Middle East.
+In 1997, Fox led the organization from analog to a digital platform and supervised the production and distribution of "Window on America" series that encouraged Ukraine's adoption of democracy.

 On September 11, 2001, Worldnet, using Bloomberg Television, interrupted its regular programming on 7 satellites to broadcast raw footage of terrorist attacks in New York City and Washington, DC.

-In 2002, Worldnet switched from an analog system to a digital one.

 On May 16, 2004, Worldnet was merged into the Voice of America to reduce costs.
+It become "VOA TV".

 Programs

 Programs produced and syndicated by Worldnet were provided in Arabic, Croatian, English, French, Mandarin, Spanish, Russian, Polish, Serbian, Ukrainian, among others.
 They were transmitted via satellite, and also via foreign TV broadcast and cable systems.

 Some of the syndicated programming produced by other U.S. networks included the NewsHour with Jim Lehrer, Nightly Business Report, Computer Chronicles, and Bloomberg Information Television.

 American English-teaching telecourses were part of the list of programs.
 One of them was Crossroads Cafe, which combined comedy, drama, and English skills training.